intissarMez/wakanda-studio/populate-database.md

 > - `save()` is a Wakanda method used to save the JSON corresponding to the object it is applied to in the datastore.

 > **Warning**:
-> - Each time you save an Entity of the same class, a new key and ID is automatically generated in order to keep entities uniqueness.
+> - Each time you save an Entity of the same class, a new key and ID is automatically generated in order to keep entities uniqueness in the datastore.

 Now run your file.
 Your three favorite superheroes are now saved in the datastore !